In today’s tutorial, we’ll check how easy it is to upgrade the distribution.

 Using an installer like Calamares to “update” a distribution doesn’t occur to most people.

 Some might mistake this for “reinstalling.”
-But reinstalling would mean reusing the initial install media, like an ISO of version 2.9.0, resulting in the “new” root still being version 2.9.0.
+However, reinstalling would mean reusing the initial installation media, like an ISO of version 2.9.0, resulting in the “new” root still being version 2.9.0.
 Nonetheless, we’re saying that if you used an ISO of version 2.9.0 for the initial installation and then used an ISO of version 2.9.1, deleted the old root, and created a new root, the new root, once installed, will be version 2.9.1.

 To upgrade from previous versions of Nitrux using Calamares, do the following.